DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Tomorrow they would investigate the second group's approach and what had caused the dramatic shift in human development.*

+# Chapter 23: Alba Preservation Network

-# Chapter 23: The Alba Preservation Network: Seeds of Light in the Darkness
+### Chapter 23: The Alba Preservation Network: Seeds of Light in the Darkness

 *Dr. Elena Vasquez stared at the photographs spread across her desk—bronze artifacts from Sanxingdui, China, dating to 3,000 years ago.
 The Tree of Life sculptures were unmistakable, their intricate branches and mythological creatures identical to motifs found in Mesopotamian art.
 But these weren't trade goods or cultural borrowings.
 The metallurgy was too advanced, appearing suddenly in the archaeological record without local developmental precedent.*